 This is a tongue-in cheek look at a very real psychiatric personality disorder that often needs medical help.

-Narcissism has become an accepted phenomenon of epidemic proportion in our culture, and it can creep into the church.
+Narcissism has become an accepted phenomenon of epidemic proportion in culture, and it can creep into church.

 We are so used to narcissistic behavior that when we see a person of success behaving this way, we excuse them thinking it is just the way successful people behave.
 Some of us even begin to emulate the behavior, thinking it’s the way to our own success…

 - a belief that I am better than others, superior, of primary importance, deserving of special treatment, I expect it and act accordingly

 - when I don’t get the special treatment I am entitled to, I become impatient or angry